 Months later, in May 2022, a Polish consumer protection agency fined Vinted 5.3 million zloty (€1.14 million) after it allegedly had failed to provide adequate information about the conditions of access to the money earned by sellers.
 Vinted said it would appeal the decision.

 Today, Vinted employes over 1,000 people across the world.
 Furthermore, the platform boasts over 45 million members.

 How Does Vinted Make Money?

-Vinted makes money by charging sellers a fixed and variable fee on every successful transaction facilitated through their platform.
+Vinted makes money by charging buyers a fixed and variable fee on every successful transaction facilitated through their platform and through advertising.

-The fixed amount is used to cover fixed costs such as payment processing or providing the shipping label.
-Fixed fees range anywhere between $0.3 to $0.8 for every transaction.
+The fixed fee is used to cover fixed costs such as payment processing or providing the shipping label and is equal to $0.70 for every transaction.

 Additionally, Vinted has two other monetization streams, which are:

 Closet Spotlight is a paid feature that promotes a seller’s wardrobe (list of products they offer) to other users with similar fashion preferences.